Table Of Contents

 Even better, you can sort through up to 18 cost filters to see where you spent your money.
 Those filters include views by instance type, cost category, resource, region or availability zone, service, and linked account.

-You can also view that cost data at hourly (for 14 days) and resource-level granularity (unlimited duration).
+You can also view cost data hourly (for 14 days) and resource-level granularity (unlimited duration).
 If you want more detailed reports, you can get daily and monthly reports.

 Cost Explorer monthly usage by service view